-The SQL Server provides various SQL Aggregate Functions, which allows us to perform aggregations such as calculating the average, sum, minimum, maximum, etc.
+The SQL Server provides various Aggregate Functions, which allow us to perform aggregations such as calculating the average, sum, minimum, maximum, count, etc.

 SQL Aggregate Functions

-SQL Server Aggregate functions are used to extract the aggregated or high-level data.
-For instance, total sales in a region, product sale by country, etc. To use these SQL aggregate functions, you have to use the Group By Clause for the non aggregated columns.
+To use these aggregate functions, you have to use the Group By Clause for the non-agg columns.
 Otherwise, it will throw an error.

 |CHECKSUM_AGG||It is used to return the checksum of the values in a Group|